krisztianloki/ess_plcfactory/README.md

 ## IOC generation

 PLCFactory can generate a PLC-IOC if the `--ioc` option is specified.
 The IOC is generated in the `ioc` folder (of the output folder).
 The name of the IOC is taken from the ESS name of the device (of type `IOC`) that **directly** controls the PLC.
 If the IOC device has an External Link with the name **`IOC_REPOSITORY`** that points to a git repository then that repository will be used as an IOC repository.
-If a `version` is specified (with `--ioc <version>`) then a tag will also be created (`plcfactory_<version>`) and a merge request will be opened (if you have a browser installed and it can be run).
+If a `version` is specified (with `--ioc <version>`) and `--no-ioc-git-tag` is not specified then a tag will also be created (`plcfactory_<version>`) and a merge request will be opened (if you have a browser installed and it can be run).
 The workflow is the following:

 *   The git repository is cloned / if it is already cloned then the master branch will be updated and checked out
 *   If the repository is empty then it will be initialized